-I’ve worked with a host of mainstream eCommerce platforms, with most common platforms included in these exercises being Magento Commerce, Magento Open Source, Shopify Plus, Shopware, Demandware / Salesforce Commerce Cloud and various others.
+I’ve worked with most mainstream eCommerce platforms, with most common platforms included in these exercises being Magento Commerce, Magento Open Source, Shopify Plus, Shopware, Salesforce Commerce Cloud and various others.
 I’ve completed this process for over 20 B2C and B2B eCommerce retailers, working with businesses of all sizes and complexity from all over the world.

 More Detail on the Service